Three Questions That Guide the Platform Decision

 WordPress powers roughly 40% of the web for good reasons.
 The plugin ecosystem is extensive, the learning curve for content editors is low, and there is a large pool of developers who can work with it.
 For most businesses, WordPress is the default sensible choice when a custom CMS is not justified by the requirements.

 The WordPress plugin ecosystem is a strength and a risk.
 You can find a plugin for almost anything, which means you can move quickly.
 But each plugin is maintained by an individual or team who can stop at any time, introduce a security vulnerability, or become incompatible with the next WordPress version.
-A WordPress site with 15 plugins is easier to build than one with 5, but it is also more fragile and more expensive to maintain.
-Every plugin you add is a dependency you are committed to updating indefinitely.

 WordPress also carries a target.
 Because it is so widespread, WordPress sites are scanned and attacked automatically at scale.
 A WordPress site that is not actively maintained becomes a security risk.
 PHP security for business websites is a separate discipline from platform maintenance, but the two overlap significantly for WordPress sites since most are built on PHP.
 Budget for ongoing maintenance realistically before choosing WordPress as your platform.